evolbioinfo/pastml/examples/HIV1C/README.md

 The data set of Chevenet *et al.* was annotated with sampling years and countries grouped into 11 regions: North America, Central America, South America, Europe, Asia, West Africa, the Horn of Africa, Central Africa, East Africa, Southern Africa excluding South Africa, and South Africa.
 Los Alamos alignment contained the information of the year and country of sampling.
-We combined them and updated the region information for the Los Alamos sequences to much Chevenet et al.
+We combined them and updated the region information for the Los Alamos sequences to match Chevenet et al.
 #### Surveillance Drug Resistance Mutations (SDRMs)
 We detected SDRMs in the alignment, using the Sierra web service of the Stanford HIV drug resistance database [[Liu *et al.*, 2006](http://doi.org/10.1086/503914)].